Azhwargal

 Sri Veera Anjaneya and Sri Tirupannazhwar

-Sri Veera Anjaneya, Ranga Vilas Mandapam, Srirangam, Tamil Nadu Sri Veera Anjaneya and Sri Tirupannazhwar moolavar, uthsavar are seen together in this sannidhi which is normally not seen elsewhere.
-The elders are of opinion that both of them are place in the same sannidhi because both of them never sought moksha.
-They did not see any other Deity other than their loved one [eshta devatha].
+Sri Veera Anjaneya, Sri Tirupannazhwar moolavar, and uthsavar are seen together in this sannidhi which is normally not seen elsewhere.
+The elders believe that both of them are placed in the same sannidhi because neither of them ever sought moksha.
+They did not seek any Deity other than their loved one [eshta devatha].
 Sri Anjaneya was firm in his devotion to Sri Rama, and Sri Tirupaanazwar in his devotion to Sri Ranganatha.
-It is no wonder that this two great devotees are together.
+It is no wonder that these two great devotees are together.
 Sri Tirupaanzhwar in the tenth verse of the ‘Amalan Adhipiraan’ states that he would not see anything after seeing the beauty of Sri Ranganatha.
 With that verse his outpour of seeing Sri Ranganatha ends …..அணியரங்கன் என் அமுதினைக் கண்ட கண்கள் மற்றொன்றினைக் காணாவே.

 Sri Veera Anjaneya

 The sight of Sri Veera Anjaneya sannidhi is great and pleasant.
 Sri Anjaneya of this kshetra is seen with ‘tiruvachi’ also made of stone.
-Sri Veera Anjaneya is of nearly seven and half feet tall in standing posture.
+Sri Veera Anjaneya is nearly seven and a half feet tall in standing posture.
 Lord’s lotus feet are seen walking southward with His left foot forward.
-Lord is seen wearing ornaments in his ankle.
+Lord is seen wearing ornaments on his ankle.
 His hip is adorned with chains and a small knife.
-Lord is bestowing blessing by His right hand in ‘Abhya Mudra’.
-His left hand is seen folded towards bosom and holding the ‘Sowgandika’ flower which is seen just above His left shoulder.
+Lord is a bestowing blessing by His right hand in ‘Abhya Mudra’.
+His left hand is seen folded towards his bosom and holding the ‘Sowgandika’ flower which is just above His left shoulder.

-Slightly tilted towards right side the Lord’s glorious face is very pleasant.
-The kundalam worn by Lord is seen resting on His shoulders.
-He is seen with a neatly tied hair in form of ‘kudumi’ [it couldn’t be seen].
+Slightly tilted towards the right side the Lord’s glorious face is very pleasant.
+The kundlam worn by the Lord is seen resting on His shoulders.
+He is seen with neatly tied hair in the form of ‘kudumi’ [it couldn’t be seen].
 The pleasing look of the Lord through His glowing eyes nullifies all the sorrow of the devotee.

 Experience

 Do not think of anything.
-Come pray and have dharshan of Sri Veera Anjaneya along with Sri Tirupaanazwar, feel the love for Lord pour out and oneness with Him is felt.
+Come pray and have the darshan of Sri Veera Anjaneya along with Sri Tirupaanazwar, feel the love for the Lord pour out and oneness with Him is felt.

 Photo courtesy: Vekat Nagaraj, New Delhi